-- When hands are visibly dirty or contaminated, wash your hands with soap and water. - Steps: Remove your rings and watch.
-Wash your hands with soap and water, applying friction between your hands.
+- When hands are visibly dirty or contaminated, wash your hands with soap and water. - Steps: Wash your hands with soap and water, applying friction between your hands.
+Cover all surfaces and scrub hands for at least 20 seconds.
 Rinse thoroughly with water.
 Dry hands with a paper towel.
-Turn off faucet with a paper towel.
-Discard paper towel in the wastebasket.
+Turn off the faucet with a paper towel.
+Discard the paper towel in the wastebasket.
+If you are wearing a watch or ring, make sure you also wash the area underneath the jewelry.